-Joe Peoples and A. L. Howland identified the significant occurrence of the platinum-group metals along the Beartooth Front, and it was Peoples who introduced the term, "Stillwater Igneous Complex."
-In 1954, Peoples produced a map that served as "the fundamental source of information for this area for many years.
-The actual mapping work was done in the 1940s."
-Like Howland, Peoples continued to study the "Stillwater Complex" through his career and participated in the six-year advance efforts that led to Johns Manville Corporation discovery of the Platinum-Palladium deposit that became known as the J-M Reef, in 1973.
-The Sibanye-Stillwater Mining Company continues to mine these deposits to supply the minerals needed for
+Joe Peoples and A. L. Howland identified the significant occurrence of the platinum-group metals along the Beartooth Front, and it was Peoples who introduced the term, "Stillwater Igneous Complex," which for a time was the commonly used descriptor of that geologic occurrence.
+Like Howland, Peoples continued to study the "Stillwater Complex" through his career and participated in the six-year advance efforts that led to John C. Manville's discovery of the Platinum-Palladium deposit that became known as the J-M Reef, in 1973.
+The Stillwater-Sabine (formerly Stillwater) Mining Company continues to mine these deposits to supply the minerals needed for catalytic convertors for emission controls on combustion engines, a technology that significantly reduced pollution throughout the U.S. and the world at large.90

-91 Ennis Geraghty, YBRA Uplift 2005, YBRA Archives, CCHSM, Red Lodge, MT; Patty Hooker, Moccasins, Mining & Montana's 34th County, (Virginia Beach, Virginia: the Donning Company Publishers, 2013).
+88 Ennis Geraghty, YBRA Uplift 2005, YBRA Archives, CCHSM, Red Lodge, MT; Patty Hooker, Moccasins, Mining & Montana's 34th County, (Virginia Beach, Virginia: the Donning Company Publishers, 2013).

-92 E.C.
+89 E.C.
 Dapples, "Memorial to Arthur Lloyd Howland, 1908-1976," The Geologic Society of American, accessed August 30, 2022, www.geosociety.org/documents/gsa/memorials/v12/Howland-AL.pdf.